Frequently asked questions

 Am I joining something?

-Yes, you are becoming a signatory to the Oath of an organisation – The Banking and Finance Oath Limited.
+Yes, you are becoming a signatory to the Oath, an initiative of The Ethics Centre.
 By becoming a signatory, you agree to adhere to the Oath of the organisation.
 You commit to principles that you agree will shape your behaviour and decisions as you go about your work in the banking and finance industry.
 We hope the principles of The BFO will afford some benefit to you and in turn your actions will benefit the banking and finance industry and society more broadly.

 Can this really achieve anything?